 Head: Black silk varnished.

-Remember that you can use different gauges of lead wire which will effect the ability of the fly to sink at different rates.
+Remember that you can use different gauges of lead wire which will affect the ability of the fly to sink at different rates.

-Take you multi strand or flat tying silk.
-I have used uni nylon here in 70 denier and bind in the lead smoothing the body over and creating a uniform cigar shape of the under body.
+Take your multi-strand or flat tying silk.
+I have used uni nylon here in 70 deniers and bind in the lead smoothing the body over and creating a uniform cigar shape of the underbody.

-It is worth spending plenty of time to get this right as if it isn't the silk floss over body will show up any poor preperation on the underbody.
+It is worth spending plenty of time to get this right as if it isn’t the silk floss over the body will show up any poor preparation on the underbody.

 Tie in the tail fibres.
 They should point down and effectively follow the contour of the hook bend.

 Tie in the darker silk body floss on the side of the fly nearest to you with the hook bend on the down side.

 Invert the fly and attach the lighter coloured silk floss.

 Remember you can use any colour combination you like but I do like the contrast of a darker upper body with a lighter underbody as seen in so many natural aquatic insects.